bedita/bedita/README.md

 [GrapQL](http://graphql.org) initial support available via dedicated plugin.

-Development is currently in _beta_ stage - DON'T USE IT ON A PRODUCTION SYSTEM

 The easiest and quickest way to try out BEdita4 is via [Docker](https://www.docker.com), [read instructions below](#docker).

 ## Prerequisites